 Off-site construction will help you save on resources.
 Ideally, you would have to incur transportation expenses for the materials and laborers.
 For a shipping container home, construction can take place closer to the materials needed and the workforce.

 Most container houses are in remote settings.
 It is normal to have concerns about your safety.
-Often, rural and remote infrastructure are at a higher risk of break-ins.
+Often, rural and remote infrastructures are at a higher risk of break-ins.

 Shipping container homes are heavy.
 It would be quite absurd for someone to think they can steal the entire container without attracting a lot of noise and commotion.
 As such, a container house is a relatively safe structure regardless of your location.